-We like to see our patients at Adams Vets for regular free weight and diet checks.
+We like to see our patients at Adams Vets for regular weight and diet checks.
 Appointments are always available.
 Our veterinary nurses will advise you about the optimum weight for your pet.
 They will also advise on what type of food your pet should be eating, provide guidance regarding their nutritional needs, as well as dietary requirements.

 Being overweight increases the risk of other health conditions developing such as arthritis, diabetes, heart disease and breathing problems.
 We can help prevent these and our veterinary nurses are here to help.